orange-org/orange/README.md

 # Orange

 ⚠️ **WARNING**: _do not use this on a computer where you care about your Bitcoin data.
 This software might delete your funds, wallets, and blockchain data.
-This software is just a proof-of-concept.
-It is not meant for actual use._
+This software has not been broadly tested yet._

-Orange is a Bitcoin full node client built using Electron, TypeScript, and React.
-It uses Bitcoin Core's `bitcoind` under the hood.
+Orange is a Bitcoin blockchain explorer for Bitcoin Core.
+It's built with Electron, TypeScript and React.

 This project is not affiliated with Bitcoin Core.

-The only feature that's currently implemented is the information tab.
-No wallet or other operations are supported yet.

 [![See screenshots](./docs/orange-rpc-console.png)](./docs)